kovasap/mod_rng_free/README.md

 can start hitting.

 To the player, this count would be displayed in place of the hit chance preview window, as long as an indicator that the next attack will hit or miss.
+Also all characters that can be hit by some other living character get an indicator over them that says they are in danger.

 Some thoughts about how this would change the game: